DanielEFrampton/monster_shop/README.md

-# Monster Shop Solo
+# Treasure Trove

 ## [Live Site (Heroku Deployment)](http://monster-shop-solo.herokuapp.com/)

 ## Solo Project Description

-Monster Shop Solo is a single-developer extension by Daniel Frampton of the previous [Monster Shop group project](https://github.com/philjdelong/monster_shop_part_1) he contributed toward.
+Treasure Trove (a.k.a.
+Monster Shop Solo) is a single-developer extension by Daniel Frampton of the previous [Monster Shop group project](https://github.com/philjdelong/monster_shop_part_1) he contributed toward.
 The extension focused primarily on implementing coupon codes, which can be managed by users with Merchant-level authorization and then input by default-level users at checkout.

 ### Project Requirements (100% Complete)